Preparing Plesk for Windows for Cloning

 Note: When preparing a Plesk instance for cloning, avoid restarting the

-psa service and shutting down the virtual machine on which the instance is installed.
+psa service and shutting down the virtual machine on which the

 The following command prepares Plesk for cloning by resetting sensitive data and product license while preserving the results of the post-install configuration, and disabling automatic updates.